Signed in as:

 Harvest & Sharing the Bounty: October-November

 Fall is harvest time!
-We will harvest and learn how to cure sweet potatoes, harvest and ferment root veggies, harvest ginger and prepare it for winter, plant garlic for spring, and more.
-Throughout the weeks, we will prepare to make a big vat of soup with nearly all ingredients down to each spice from the garden.
-This entails curing, washing, peeling, chopping, and freezing everything to be ready for coming together feast day!
-We will also learn about bread making to pair with the soup.
-In our final week (the Friday before Thanksgiving), we hope to share this meal with Calvary Home for Children again (a foster care community in Anderson).
+We will harvest and learn how to cure certain plants, prepare others for winter, preserve the harvest, plant garlic for spring, and more.
+Most importantly, we share the bounty and donate many meals to local families hosting children in foster care.
+Throughout the weeks, we will harvest and prepare crops to make a big vat of soup with many ingredients down to the spices from the garden.
+This entails multiple harvest methods, curing, washing, peeling, chopping, fermenting, and freezing everything to be ready for coming together feast day!
+The kids will taste test our soup at school and decide on any adjustments needed before we make the soup thats donated.

 Making & Mending: February-March